Genivia/RE-flex/doc/index.md

   `\>φ`     | matches `φ` that starts as a non-word `φ\<`     | matches `φ` that ends as a non-word `φ\>`     | matches `φ` that ends as a word

-@note The RE/flex regex library requires anchors and word boundaries to be specified in patterns at the start or end of the pattern.
-Boundaries are not permitted in the middle of a pattern, see \ref reflex-limitations.

 🔝 [Back to table of contents](#)